Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks: Numerical experiments

+The results of \textbf{Min-HW} and \textbf{Maximin-HW} in Hong Kong network are illustrated as follows.
+Besides, we also present the high computation efficiency of Algorithm \ref{algo:optimal} in this large-scale network.

-\begin{itemize} \item \textbf{Min-HW}: we directly set the minimum headway for each link, and we have $TTT(\textbf{h}_{min})$ = 23,674 minutes. \item \textbf{Maximin-HW}: The $TTT$ is the same as that of the \textbf{Min-HW}, and the average gap between the maximin headway and the minimum headway is 1.045 seconds.
-On average, each headway setting in maximin headway control is about 3.09 times as large as the minimum headway. \end{itemize}
+\begin{itemize} \item \textbf{Min-HW}: we directly set the minimum headway for each link, and we have $TTT(\textbf{h}_{min})$ = 639,138 minutes. \item \textbf{Maximin-HW}: The $TTT$ is the same as that of the \textbf{Min-HW}, and the ratio of maximin headway $\bf{rmh}$ is 4.15, which indicates that the maximin headway control could significantly improve the minimum headway and also keeps SO-DTA. \end{itemize}

+In terms of the computation efficiency, the computation time of Algorithm \ref{algo:optimal} is about 2,802 seconds to solve the maximin headway.
+However, the sensitivity-based Algorithm \ref{algo:sen} fails to solve the maximin headway as it requires impractical memory usage to compute the generalized inverse matrix $\textbf{Q}^{-1}$ defined in Equation \ref{matrix:2}.
+Therefore, our proposed framework of maximin control reveals its applicability in large-scale networks.

+Then we calculate the average value of maximin headway and link flow under SO-DTA for all links and time intervals to explore the network-wide effects of maximin headway in the large-scale network.
+Figures \ref{fig:network_headway} and \ref{fig:network_flow} present the network-wide average maximin headway and the average link flow under maximin headway control, where we calculate the average value of time-dependent maximin headway, inflow, and outflow for all links and time intervals.
+One can observe a negative correlation between maximin headway and link flow, i.e., a large maximin headway flow in other links always corresponds to a small link flow.